-There is no separate registration category for underwriters in NI 31-103 (NI 31-101, s.
-7.2).
-A person who engages in underwriting activity must register as an investment dealer, exempt market dealer, or restricted dealer whose authority includes underwriting.
+There is no separate registration category for underwriters in NI 31-103.
+A person who engages in underwriting activity must register as an investment dealer, exempt market dealer or restricted dealer, all of whose authority includes underwriting.

 3.5 Registered dealer acting as principal